The mission of the Tampa Bay Advanced Manufacturing & Robotics Center is three-fold:

 - Career and skilled technical education with certification opportunities in programming & manufacturing related fields

 - Internship and employee pool of well-educated, experienced and trained youth & young adults

-The Advanced Manufacturing & Robotics Center will be a collaborative, cross program effort of several cooperative organizations and academic institutions, including the Foundation for Community Driven Innovation, the project administrator, SOFWERX, St. Petersburg College and other fine program partners, and will include:
+The Advanced Manufacturing & Robotics Center is a collaborative, cross program effort of several cooperative organizations and academic institutions, including the Foundation for Community Driven Innovation, the project administrator, and other fine program partners, and includes: